 Hunger and malnutrition have pervasive effects on an individual’s ability to grow and thrive.
 With so many opportunities to give back, why were you inspired to contribute to the fight against hunger?

 C: Simply put, we love food and the thought of a child not having enough to eat is heart-breaking.
 Statistics aside, no one likes being hungry.
-We’ve all been there and know what hungry feels like, but can we say that we know what it's like to be truly starving??
+We’ve all been there and know what being hungry feels like.
 Our goal is to take that burden away from children who, almost always, have no control over their situation.

 The idea of brands giving back is becoming increasingly popular.
 What advice would you have for other entrepreneurs who are hoping to one day start their own give back company?

 C: Helping people in need using traditional business is such a cool idea and something that business owners of any kind can do.
 My advice for anyone looking to start their own brand that does good is to first and foremost understand how a business is run.
 Do your research on how to manage finances, how to manage people, the importance of good branding and a good website...
 Just all the ins-and-outs of business ownership (things that Carmin and I had to learn the hard way).
 Beyond that, in whatever way you want to change the world, make sure that you are extremely passionate about it.
 Make it something that you will not give up on, no matter how challenging things become.
 For us, hunger is something that we are reminded of 3 times a day and it drives us to do everything that we can to feed children in need, no matter how many times we feel like giving up.

 Great!
 And lastly, do you have any parting "words of wisdom" to pass along to people who want to do their HALF in their day-to-day lives?